7 Things You Need To Know Before You Start Selling on Amazon

 It's important to study how product listings on Amazon work.
 The buy box is one of the most critical components of a product page.
 When customers are shopping on Amazon and click through to a product page, they're presented with a list of various purchase options from new, used, to refurbished products.
 This is listed below the main product description at the top.

 However, there is an offer on the top right to Add to Cart or Buy Now.
 This is called the buy box, and it's important if you're selling a product that's being sold by many other sellers.
 To be the featured merchant in the buy box, you'll need to have a competitive price, have a decent history as an Amazon seller, and have strong seller reviews.
 It's often advised that you sell less competitive products to build up your history and reviews before trying to compete with popular products.
+No matter how tempting it is, never buy reviews.
+They are easy to notice and just like with Google, they will punish you for it.

 4. Your Listing Title, Description, and Images are Vital to Generating Sales